 Introduction to Early Childhood Education

-Students are introduced to early childhood education career opportunities and explore topics such as child development, safe and healthy environments for children, and developmentally appropriate practice that supports child development.
-Leadership opportunities are available through the co-curricular student organization.
+Introduction to Early Childhood Education students explore different types of early childhood education programs and delivery models, develop safe and healthy learning environments for children, and identify the ages and stages of child development and developmentally appropriate practices that support child development from birth through age 12.
+Students explore balancing work and family, professionalism, and education and training requirements for multiple early childhood education career pathways during the course.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
-High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.
+High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students’ career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Use this to download a zipped Common Cartridge file containing your course and resources.
 If your PC asks you to select an app to open the file, simply click away from the app selection window.
 You do not need to unzip or open the file.